Rerooting multi-type branching trees: the infinite spine case: Notation

-Multi-type Galton--Watson trees are related to numerous examples of random graphs and related structures, see~\cite{MR2509622,2017arXiv170408714R,StEJC2018, 2019arXiv190610355S}.
-In the present work, we give an application to models of random weighted planar maps.
-We start by strengthening the annealed local convergence result for face-weighted regular critical planar maps by \cite{MR3769811} to quenched convergence, see Theorem~\ref{te:regcritquench}.
-The proof goes by showing quenched convergence of the mobiles encoding weighted planar maps to a random infinite mobile with a spine that grows backwards.
-The bijection by \cite{MR2097335} and the mapping theorem transfer this to a quenched limit for face-weighted planar maps.
-Hence we use the proof strategy by \cite{MR3769811} to transfer local convergence of mobiles to local convergence of maps, but instead of starting with a local convergence result for the vicinity of the root of the mobile, we use quenched convergence for the vicinity of a random vertex in the mobile.

-As an application, we deduce quenched local convergence of the random planar map $\mM_n^t$ with $n$ edges and a positive weight $t>0$ at vertices.
-That is, $\mM_n^t$ assumes a map $M$ with $n$ edges with probability proportional to $t^{\ve(M)}$, with $\ve(M)$ denoting the number of vertices of $M$.
-See Theorem~\ref{te:quenchmaptt}.
-The proof goes by passing to the dual map of a special instance of a random face-weighted map, and using the fact that its local limit is one-ended.
-The vertex weighted random planar map $\mM_n^t$ is related to the study of uniform random planar graphs, see~\cite{MR3068033,MR2735332}.
-We apply the local convergence of $\mM_n^t$ in the subsequent paper~\cite{planar} to deduce local convergence of the uniform random planar graph.

-\subsection{Notation}
+We apply our results to the following four settings: \begin{enumerate} \item Sesqui-type trees, whose offspring distribution is critical and has finite variance, conditioned having a total number $n$ of vertices, regardless of their type.
+See Theorem~\ref{te:daone}. \item Reducible multi-type Galton--Watson trees conditioned on having $n$ vertices.
+See Theorem~\ref{te:transferred}. \item Irreducible regular critical multi-type Galton--Watson trees conditioned on the event that a fixed linear combination of the sub-populations by type equals $n$.
+See Theorem~\ref{te:datwo}. \item Irreducible critical multi-type Galton--Watson trees conditioned on having a vector $\bm{k}(n) \in \ndN_0^d$ as total population by types.
+See Theorem~\ref{te:dathree}. \end{enumerate}

+\section{Notation}

 We let $\ndN_0 = \{0,1,2,\ldots\}$ denote the collection of non-negative integers.
+The random variables in this paper are either canonical or defined some probability space $(\Omega,\cF,\mathbb{P})$.
 The law of a random variable $X: \Omega \to S$ with values in some measurable space $S$ is denoted by $\mfL(X)$.
-If $Y: \Omega \to S'$ is a random variable with values in some measurable space $S'$, we let $\Pr{X \mid Y}$ denote the conditional law of $X$ given $Y$.
+If $Y: \Omega \to S'$ is a random variable with values in some measurable space $S'$, we let $\mfL(X \mid Y)$ denote the conditional law of $X$ given $Y$.
 All unspecified limits are taken as $n \to \infty$.
 Convergence in probability and distribution are denoted by $\convp$ and $\convd$.
 Almost sure convergence is denoted by $\convas$.
 We say an event holds with high probability if its probability tends to $1$ as $n$ becomes large.
 For any sequence $a_n>0$ we let $o_p(a_n)$ denote an unspecified random variable $Z_n$ such that $Z_n / a_n \convp 0$.
 Likewise, $O_p(a_n)$ denotes a random variable $Z_n$ such that $Z_n / a_n$ is stochastically bounded.